Publication Ethics and Principles

 1) For research conducted in all branches of science that require ethics committee permission (ethics committee approval must be obtained.
 This approval must be stated and documented in the article.

-2) In research that requires ethics committee permission, information about the permission (name of the committee, date and number) is given in the method section, and after the bibliography section of the article; In case reports, information about signing the informed consent/consent form should be included in the article.
+2) For studies that require ethics committee approval, the details of the ethics committee approval (name of the committee, date of approval and number) must be clearly stated in the article.
+In addition, in case reports, the information that the participants signed an informed consent form must be included in the article.

 Special Issue Publishing Policy